-Distinguished Guest " in Boston and Andrew Mack went out to New Haven with "The Ragges Earl."
-All four audiences are reported to be re covering to-day.
-W YORK MORNING TELEGRAP ..
-AUG 30 ..
-38 "THE CHARLATAN' IN MONTREAL Sousa & Kline's Latest Opera Present ed for the First Time and Apparently Scores.
+THE CHARLATAN' IN MONTREAL Sousa & Kline's Latest Opera Present ed for the First Time and Apparently Scores.
 (Special to The Morning Telegraph, MONTREAL, Aug.
-29 .- "The Ch latan," the new opera by John Pl Sousa and Charles Klein, was presen for the first time on any stage in this city to-night at the Academy of Music.
+29.-"The Ch latan," the new opera by John Pl Sousa and Charles Klein, was presen for the first time on any stage in this city to-night at the Academy of Music.
 The house was thronged and the audience appeared enthusiastic.
 The brilliant staging, especially, seemed to appeal to the spectators.
 The costumes and scenthe spectators.
-The costumes and scen-ery in the second act were particularly artistic.
-The score seems in Sousa's happlest vein.
-The scene of "The Charlatan" is laid in Russia, and this affords excellent op-portunity for good stage effects.
+The costumes and scenery in the second act were particularly artistic.
+The score seems in Sousa's happiest vein.
+The scene of "The Charlatan" is laid in Russia, and this affords excellent opportunity for good stage effects.
 The important roles were well sung and capably acted.
-Among the people new to New York theatre goers are G. W. Bar-num, Mark Price, Arthur Cunningham and Adine Bouvier.
-Among the old favor-ites who appear are Nella Bergen, Alice Judson, Charles Stanley and "Al" Klime

-Hopper Seems All Right.
+Among the people new to New York theatre goers are G. W. Barnum, Mark Price, Arthur Cunningham and Adine Bouvier.
+Among the old favorites who appear are Nella Bergen, Alice Judson, Charles Stanley and "Al" Kline MEW YOR FROMENING WOR AUG 31118 mericans are often twitted by their European brethren for not knowing the words of their own national anthem.
+But it would seem that we are not the only ones in the second accided to use the Russian national nymn in the second accided to the second accided t of "The Charlatan," the scene of the opera being laid in that lad.
+So I wrote to the Imperial Russian Consul New York asking him for the words That gentleman had to reply that h d.dn't know them; that he would hav to write home and have them sent him.
+So, after all, there is such NEW YORK MORNING TELEGRAPH thing as being patriotic without an acquaintance with a national song book THE STROLLER Hopper Seems All Right.

-THE STROLLER

-1 march

-Such word as filters down this way from Montreal conveys the impression that DeWolf Hopper in his new Sousa-Klein opera, "The Charlatan," has made a decided hit, and that the piece will be in the very smoothest of working order by the time it is presented at the Knick erbocker Theatre next Monday eve The first performance, I am told, w The first performance, I am told, west so like clockwork that it wasn't at all necessary to have a rehearsal on the following morning-a condition unknown in connection with big musice shows.
-One peculiar feature of "The Charlatan" lies in the fact that two of the characters played by really import-ant members of the company have no singing to do.
-For these roles Mark Price and George Barnum have been engaged." and George Barnum have been engaged, and they are said to do really effective work in their environment of music, com-edy, rich scenery and bewildering cos-tumes.
-The dresses used in "The Char-latan" are described as exceptionally brilliant and expensive.
-Many of the chorus girls' costumes cost \$150 aplece-a very tidy sum when one comes to re-flect upon the number of them.
+Such word as filters down this way from Montreal conveys the impression that DeWolf Hopper in his new Sousa-Klein opera, "The Charlatan," has made a decided hit, and that the piece will be in the very smoothest of working order by the time it is presented at the Knickerbocker Theatre next Monday eve The first performance, I am told, w so like clockwork that it wasn't at all necessary to have a rehearsal on the following morning-a condition unknown in connection with big munical shows.
+One peculiar feature of "The Charlatan" lies in the fact that two of the characters played by really important members of the company have no singing to do.
+For these roles Mark Price and George Barnum have been engaged, and they are said to do really effective and they are said to do really effective. and George Barnum have been engaged, and they are said to do really effective work in their environment of music, comedy, rich scenery and bewildering costumes.
+The dresses used in "The Charlatan" are described as exceptionally brilliant and expensive.
+Many of the chorus girls' costumes cost \$150 apiece-a very tidy sum when one comes to reflect upon the number of them.